Matt Duchene Game Preview: Stars vs. Blackhawks

-Matt Duchene will be on the ice when the Dallas Stars and Chicago Blackhawks meet at 8:00 PM ET on Friday, December 29, 2023.
-There are prop bets for Duchene available, and here are some stats to help you with your wagers.
+Matt Duchene and the Dallas Stars will play the Chicago Blackhawks at 8:00 PM ET on Sunday, December 31, 2023.
+Fancy a bet on Duchene in the Stars-Blackhawks matchup?
+Use our stats and information below.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.